Aero Graffiti Artist

 His interest in graffiti art started in the 90's living in south London seeing all the new graffiti art being painted on a daily basis with styles heavily influenced from the 80's graffiti phenomenon which swept across the city, bringing neglected surroundings to life and inspiring many like himself to seek adventure within the graffiti world.

-Physically seeing fresh graffiti pieces was the hobby of the day and night, boarding painted trains and visiting large track-side productions emblazoned across walls all helped to heighten the desire to paint big and too search high and low for new colour-full art in this dirty corporate polluted concrete city and find out more about graffiti art and it's history.
+Searching for fresh graffiti pieces every week, boarding painted trains and visiting large track-side productions with full colour Graffiti emblazoned across the walls all helped to heighten the desire to paint big and too search high and low for new colour-full art in this dirty corporate polluted concrete city and find out more about graffiti art and it's history.

 He started like most artists spending many hours a day drawing and sketching letter-forms on paper long before picking up a can of car paint, being ready with a sketch / plan was the only advice put forward.
 Experimenting with spray paint came as a natural progression for him from using traditional art methods (paint brushes, pens, markers) through dedication he grew to understand some of the boundaries of using paint and the methods to create large pieces of art and developing his skills he became self-taught.
 A few years past and he was asked to paint murals for his local youth service which in the late nineties got him involved in graffiti workshops and programmes within the local community, this is where creating public murals all started.